What is Cholesterol? Best Cardiologist

 Types of Cholesterol – Best Cardiologist

-There are majorly two types of lipoproteins that carry cholesterol in the whole body.
+There are two major types of lipoproteins that carry cholesterol in the whole body.

 LDL Cholesterol: – LDL cholesterol simply means low-density lipoprotein and sometimes it is also known as bad cholesterol.
 When there is too much bad cholesterol in the human body plaque buildup up and blocks the walls of the arteries that supply blood to the whole body.

 Plaque is a thick waxy substance that can be less broad or flexible and decreases the supply of blood.
 But when the blood supply is limited it can increase the chances of developing serious diseases such as brain, heart attack, stroke, or heart failure.